benjg1337/Loomy/README.md

 ## Use Cases

 Loomy is the ideal tool for scraping through the complexities of a Unix file system with ease.
 Ideal for post security alert IR, generic troubleshooting or for learning purposes.

+## License

+As can be seen in the License.md file above, Loomy operates under the [MIT](https://opensource.org/license/mit) open source license.